 1. Running a support group

-In the first instance check the new restrictions here on the government website and the guidance referenced below.
+In the first instance check the current restrictions on the government website and the guidance below.

 If you would like any support to think about whether your group and/or activity falls within this definition and your decision to continue operating please contact us on email@example.com for a call back.